GabeScott/standard-works-vault/General Conference/2020 October - Highly Favored of the Lord.md

 # Highly Favored of the Lord

-*By Gary E. Stevenson - Of the Quorum of the Twelve Apostles*
+By Elder Gary E. Stevenson - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2020 General Conference*

+>*Times of affliction and disappointment do not change the watchful eye of the Lord as He favorably looks upon us, blessing us.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2020/10/53stevenson?lang=eng)

 One day years ago, as young missionaries laboring in a tiny branch on the small island of Amami Oshima, Japan, my companion and I were ecstatic to learn that President Spencer W. Kimball would be visiting Asia and that all members and missionaries in Japan were invited to Tokyo to hear the prophet at an area conference.
 With branch members, my companion and I excitedly began making plans for the conference, which would require a 12-hour boat ride across the East China Sea to mainland Japan, followed by a 15-hour train ride to Tokyo.
 Sadly, however, it was not to be.
 We received word from our mission president that because of distance and time, my companion and I would not be able to attend the conference in Tokyo.

 While members of our little branch embarked for Tokyo, we stayed behind.
 The following days seemed quiet and empty.
 We held sacrament meeting alone in the small chapel, while the Latter-day Saints and missionaries of Japan attended the conference.